Introduction

 sudo tar xfv qt-everywhere-src-5.15.2.tar.xz

-Now we have to modify the mkspec file a little so that we can use it with our compiler.
-To do this, execute the following commands:
+Now we need to modify the mkspec file a bit so that we can use it with our compiler.
+To do this, run the following commands:

 cp -R qt-everywhere-src-5.15.2/qtbase/mkspecs/linux-arm-gnueabi-g++ qt-everywhere-src-5.15.2/qtbase/mkspecs/linux-arm-gnueabihf-g++